Oklahoma Sooners

 The Oklahoma Sooners are the athletic teams that represent the University of Oklahoma, located in Norman.
 The 19 men's and women's varsity teams are called the "Sooners", a reference to a nickname given to the early participants in the Land Run of 1889, which initially opened the Unassigned Lands in the future state of Oklahoma to non-native settlement.
-The university's athletic teams compete in the National Collegiate Athletic Association (NCAA)'s Division I in the Big 12 Conference.
+The university's athletic teams compete in the National Collegiate Athletic Association (NCAA)'s Division I in the Southeastern Conference (SEC).
 The university's current athletic director is Joe Castiglione.

-In 2002, the University of Oklahoma was ranked as the Third best college sports program in America by Sports Illustrated.
+The Sooners have won 45 team national championships.
+In 2002, the University of Oklahoma was ranked as the third best college sports program in America by Sports Illustrated.

 Sports sponsored

 The University of Oklahoma was a charter member of the Southwest Athletic Conference (SWC) during its formation in 1914.
 Five years later, in 1919, OU left the SWC and joined the Missouri Valley Intercollegiate Athletic Association.
 In 1928, this conference split, and OU remained aligned with the teams that formed the Big Six Conference.
 Over the next 31 years, more schools were added and the conference underwent several name changes, incrementing the number each time up to the Big Eight Conference where it remained until 1996.
 Four Texas schools joined with the members of Big Eight to form the current Big 12 Conference.

+In July 2021, Oklahoma and the University of Texas at Austin accepted invitations to join the Southeastern Conference after the two universities had reached out the conference.
+In May 2023, it was announced that the two universities had approved the necessary contractual agreements with both conferences in order officially join the SEC on July 1, 2024.
+Oklahoma will remain as an affiliate member of the Big 12 in men's wrestling as the SEC does not sponsor the sport, no other sport will be affected.

 When combined with Blake Griffin's John Wooden Award and Sam Bradford's Heisman Trophy, Oklahoma became the second school to have a top winner in both basketball and football in the same year (in 1968, Gary Beban won the Heisman Trophy and Kareem Abdul-Jabbar won the USBWA "Player of the Year" award for UCLA).